quantum-tinkerer/MeanFi/performance/README.md

 One script measures the core operations through the public API:

 - Selected density entries with FermiSimplex, dense UniformGrid and optional sparse RationalFOE.
+- Fixed-filling searches with dense and sparse UniformGrid, including all charge probes.
 - A complete EDIIS solve at zero and finite temperature.

 ```bash